 The orc screamed in elation as his mount came rushing up on the right side of the child.
 He reached for his club behind his back and raised it above his head, bellowing a war cry.
 As he was about to swing, a whistling sound surged up behind him as an arrow blasted through the cheekbone of the tiger.
 The animal convulsed a second and then tripped over its own feet as it lost control.
 Its blood red eyes rolled back in its skull as it collapsed face forward into the dirt.
 An explosion of debris washed over the orc rider as its mount dug through the ground from its momentum.

-Tristan heard the whistle a second before his was slammed in the back and thrown head first into the rock.
+Tristan heard the whistle a second before he was slammed in the back and thrown head first into the rock.
 His head smacked hard against the stone as blackness followed the sharp pain and cloudy vision.
-It was that blackness that blanketed his existence, that blackness that held him for what seemed like eternity, and it was the blackness that almost consumed his being…
+It was the blackness that blanketed his existence, that blackness that held him for what seemed like eternity, and it was the blackness that almost consumed his being…